Betula × purpusii: Conservation

-Only two sites are known.
+Betula × purpusii is native to Illinois, Michigan, Minnesota, Wisconsin, and southern Ontario, while synonym Betula × murrayana is known from only two sites, Washtenaw County, Michigan in the United States and St. Williams, Norfolk County, Ontario, in Canada.
 The Ontario population has not been re-located, despite searches, and its status is unclear.
 The Michigan population has only one surviving non-cultivated individual.
 However future populations may be discovered along the Great Lakes or St. Lawrence Valley, as there are many areas where the parent species overlap, and the species is a natural hybrid.

 The Holden Arboretum, the University of Michigan, and Matthaei Botanical Gardens all have propagated seedlings from cuts of the Michigan individual, which could be used to conserve this species if it is faced with extinction.